Weighted Average Formula

 Why is the Weighted Average formula important in Statistics?

-Used in GPA calculation, financial analysis, polling, and any situation where data points differ in importance.
+Weighted averages are essential in GPA calculation, financial portfolio returns, polling aggregation, and any analysis where data points differ in importance or reliability.

 What do students get wrong about Weighted Average?